nhurstknight/sei-project-1/README.md

 - Increase the speed of the last alien on the grid.
 - Add multiple levels with increasing level of difficultly.
 - High score board functionality using local storage.

+## Key Learnings
+- How to plan a project.
+- Breaking down large problems into smaller more digestable chinks of work.
+- Writing vanilla JavaScript functions.